-We hope you found our NEMO Equipment Disco down sleeping bag review helpful in finding the perfect sleeping bag for your needs, which can be a difficult task.
-It can be tough to find a bag that is roomy, comfortable, and warm yet lightweight enough to carry on the trails.
+We hope you found our NEMO Equipment Disco down sleeping bag review helpful in finding the perfect bag for your needs, which can be a difficult task.
+It can be tough to find a roomy bag, comfortable and warm yet lightweight enough to carry on the trails.

-The NEMO Disco 30 promises comfort for nearly any sleeping style and warmth down to 30 degrees Fahrenheit.
+The NEMO Disco 30 promises comfort for nearly any sleeping style and help regulate temperature down to 30 degrees Fahrenheit.
 For its warmth, versatility, softness, and lightweight materials, it gets a rating of 9.4 out of 10 stars.